Drup/drup.github.io/_posts/2016-08-02-difflists.md

 ## Is this really how format works?

 Yes, it is, since the awesome work by Benoit Vaugon in OCaml 4.02.
-As a proof, let's build the format by hand, without using the fancy syntax.
+As proof, let's build the format by hand, without using the fancy syntax.

 ```ocaml
 let myformat = CamlinternalFormatBasics.(